datkanber/smtplite/README.md

 ⚠️ This library is intended for educational and internal use only.
 Use it responsibly.
 Mass email sending without permission may be illegal in your jurisdiction.

+## ⚠️ Legal Disclaimer

+This project is provided for educational and internal-use purposes only.

+- Do **not** use this library for mass mailing, unsolicited messages (SPAM), or impersonation (email spoofing).
+- The author assumes **no responsibility** for any misuse, data breach, or damage caused by this software.
+- Make sure to comply with your local regulations (such as GDPR, KVKK, CAN-SPAM Act, etc.) when sending emails through SMTP.

+Use at your own risk.

+##  Deliverability Note

+To improve deliverability and prevent your emails from going to the spam folder:

+- Configure **SPF**, **DKIM**, and **DMARC** records for your domain.
+- Use a verified domain with your SMTP provider.
+- Avoid free SMTP servers (e.g., Gmail) for production usage.

 ## License

 MIT License